-- After a main meal you should let two or three hours pass before you go jogging.
+- After the main meal, you should let two or three hours pass before you go jogging.

-If you feel hungry shortly before you have planned doing an exercise, you can of course eat a small snack about half an hour before, for example:
+If you feel hungry shortly before you have planned to do an exercise, you can, of course, eat a small snack about half an hour before, for example:

 - half a banana,

 How to prevent muscle cramps?